 The U.S. Government Accountability Office (GAO) released a report yesterday criticizing the Department of Defense Office of the Inspector General’s (DOD OIG) process for investigating whistleblower-retaliation complaints brought by DOD civilian and contractor employees.
 The GAO report found that DOD OIG routinely missed timeliness targets and often failed to follow its own internal processes for ensuring the independence and thoroughness of its investigations. click here for more

 Whistleblower Insider is written by the Constantine Cannon law firm team of experienced qui tam and whistleblower lawyers.
 It is updated daily to provide the latest whistleblower and fraud news and developments.

-As reported in the NYTimes, CNN, and other news outlets.
+As reported in Bloomberg, the New York Times and other news outlets

 The industrial scandal engulfing Kobe Steel began to reverberate overseas as Japan’s third-biggest steelmaker said its staff falsified data about the strength and durability of some aluminum and copper products used in planes, trains and potentially a space rocket.

 Companies ranging from the automakers Toyota Motor and Honda Motor to aircraft companies like Boeing and Mitsubishi Heavy Industry said they were investigating the use of rolled aluminum and other materials from Kobe in their products.
 They also said they were trying to determine if substandard materials had been used in their products, and if so, whether they presented safety hazards. click here for more

 — “We should not continue to permit retaliation against those who would warn us by speaking their conscience.”

 Jesselyn Radack and William Neuheisel’s op-ed discussing the lack of whistleblower protections available to NSA members.
 Read more here.